wordofwarning/wordofwarning.org/current/2014-hazard/2/index.md

 ####2-3.30pm
 **The Association Of Low Visibility Workers | *By Association***
-A discreet game to be played between you and the Association, via your smartphone.
+A discreet game to be played between you and The Association, via your smartphone.
 Take care that only your most trusted friends know that you are playing.
 You'll need a charged smart phone with credit/facility to send a number of text messages.
 Everything else will reveal itself to you.

 To sign up in advance, text **ASSOCIATE** to **01618504353**